 The march of progress very often divides opinion.
 For every flag-waving digital evangelist there's a vinyl junkie somewhere bemoaning the demise of the 12" single.
 But there are some things that no one can find fault with.
-Sometimes improvements are made to products that merit a thumbs-up from us all.
+Sometimes improvements are made to products, like this electronic drum set, that merit a thumbs-up from us all.
 Enter the newly upgraded Traps E400...

 A quick glance at the gallery and you might think that nothing's changed, and, in most respects, this E400 is exactly the same as the previous E400 model.
 The rack, mesh-head drum and plastic cymbal pads go more-or-less unchanged (aside from a small but significant improvement that we'll come to), but perhaps the most important part, the bit that'll do most to commend or damn the E400, is the brain, and here we have a marked upping of the ante over the previous incumbent.